-Services that are covered for you What you must pay when you get these services in-network and out-of-network diagnostic tests.
-Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart. the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-^{} Covered services that do not count toward your maximum out-of-pocket amount.
+Covered services that do not count toward your maximum out-of-pocket amount.